maquino96/ActiveRecord-VHS-Store/README.md

 - `Client.most_active` - returns a list of top 5 most active clients (i.e. those who had the most non-current / returned rentals)
 - `Client#favorite_genre` ⭐️ - `puts` the name of the genre that the client rented the most; in counting how many times a person watched a genre, you can treat two rentals of the same movie as two separate instances;
 - `Client.non_grata` - returns a list of all the clients who have a vhs past the due date (or, more difficult: who ever missed the return date)
-- `Client.paid_most` - returns an instance who has spent most money at the store; one rental is $5,35 upfront (bonus: additional $12 charge for every late return — do not count those that have not yet been returned)
+-COMPLETED- `Client.paid_most` - returns an instance who has spent most money at the store; one rental is $5,35 upfront (bonus: additional $12 charge for every late return — do not count those that have not yet been returned)
 - `Client.total_watch_time` - returns an Integer of all movies watched by the all clients combined (assume that a rented movie is a watched movie)